 Composite Action

 Composite action is typically enforced by using a rigid link to connect the girder nodes to the deck nodes.
 As an alternative to rigid links, beam elements may be used to connect the girder nodes to the deck nodes.
-This method allows for the magnitude and spatial degree of composite action to be modified by manipulating the moment of inertia and shear area of the beam element.
+This method allows for the magnitude and spatial degree of composite action to be modified by manipulating the stiffness of the beam element.

 Element Discretization

 Element discretization is relative to the size of the structure.
 It is important to coordinate the mesh sizing between the girder and deck elements so that adjacent nodes line up in parallel or perpendicular global grid coordinates.
-A few rules of thumb are as follows: (1) limit the aspect ratio of all shell element dimensions to 2:1, (2) elements should be discretized at approximately 1/6 to 1/8 of the girder spacing.
-For typical multi-girder bridges it is recommended that models should have an average element size of 12 inches.
+A few rules of thumb are as follows: (1) limit the aspect ratio of most shell element dimensions to 2:1, with none having an aspect ratio greater than 5:1, (2) elements should be discretized at approximately 1/6 to 1/8 of the girder spacing.
+For typical multi-girder bridges it is recommended that models should have an average element size of 12-24 inches.

 Modeling Decisions & Assumptions